How to Make a Christmas Centerpiece with Paper Trees

 Step 1: Cut Tree Shape

 Cut a tree shape out of a store-bought honeycomb ball.
+Cut while the ball is closed, as shown in the video.
 Use different sizes of honeycomb paper balls to create a collection of trees with varying heights.

 Step 2: Glue in Place

 Join sides together with hot glue, being careful to keep glue from dripping to the outside.
 This will create a three-dimensional honeycomb tree shape.
-Hold in place until glue sets.
+Hold in place until glue sets on the Christmas decor.

 Step 3: Add Glitter

 To finish the DIY Christmas decoration, spray the outside of the tree with adhesive.
 Sprinkle with glitter.
 Like before, be careful to keep the glitter contained to your workspace for easy cleanup.